johchai/react-fastify-starter/README.md

 # Fastify + TypeScript + SQLite + Vite React (WIP)

-This is a full-stack monorepo setup using:
+This is a full-stack monorepo CRUD dashboard setup using:

 - **Fastify** for the backend (TypeScript)
 - **React + Vite** for the frontend (Cloudflare Workers)